soniabrami/toddmotto.github.io/_posts/2016-04-01-angular-3-alpha.md

 <img src="/img/posts/angular-3.jpg">

 Austin ([@amcdnl](https://twitter.com/amcdnl)) and I are huge Angular 1.x and 2.x fans, and have taken some time out to get some behind the scenes scoop on the Angular 3 developments.
-The Google team have been working long and hard at delivering Angular 2, and with it's imminent release, we're excited about the Angular 3 developments.
+The Google team have been working long and hard at delivering Angular 2, and with its imminent release, we're excited about the Angular 3 developments.
 Here's the lowdown on things to come in 2017.

 [ This was an April fools joke, read on with that in mind :) ]